Pajri/Personal/README.md

-#Personal
+# Personal

-This project was created to learn ASP.NET Core MVC
+This is diary-like website.
+This project was created to learn .NET Core MVC.

+For authentication. this project uses ASP.NET Core Identity